Wine-growing region in Argentina

 and Criolla Grande

-, from which white or light red wines are made for everyday consumption.
-Red wines play a subordinate role and are mainly produced from the Italian varieties Barbera and Bonarda.
-The most important producer is the Cooperativa La Riojana cooperative.
+are represented, from which white or light red wines are pressed for everyday consumption.
+Red wines play a minor role and are mainly produced from the Italian varieties Barbera and Bonarda.
+The most important producer is the Cooperativa La Riojana.